Male vs Female Great Dane: How Do They Compare? (With Pictures)

 The larger the dog, the slower they grow, though it may not seem that way.
 The Great Dane will gain size seemingly overnight as they are growing puppies, but it takes them quite a bit of time to reach adult size.

 Because of their predisposition to bone and joint issues, it is not recommended that they participate in vigorous exercise like jogging, running, jumping, and any hardcore canine sports until their bones are fully developed.
-This is to ensure they grow properly and minimizes the risk of health problems in the future.
+This is to ensure they grow properly and minimize the risk of health problems in the future.

 5. They Are Expensive to Keep